HSilva4495/Lisp_Organization/README.md

 Main funtion located in MainProg.

 LISP balancer:
+This program periodically checks for parenthesis on the LISP code to see if they are valid to compile.
 <p>Lisp_Organization -> src -> main -> java -> Checker -> LISPBalancer.java</p>
 <p>Examples are provided on LISPEXP.
 For now the UI is copy and paste any Lisp function.</p>